Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 # Functions

 This is a biggie.
-A function defines a lifetime for everything put on the stack during it.
+A function can define a lifetime that can be used in it's type declarations.

 This makes sense: If you want to take a reference to something on the function stack, you have to be prepared for it to disappear when the function is over.
+And if not, you need to make sure it has an appropriate lifetime.

 In Go, you can do this: